What is brachytherapy?

 How should I prepare for brachytherapy?

-Your healthcare provider will go over pre-surgical requirements with you.
+Your healthcare provider will explain how you should prepare.
 You may need to:

 - Get an imaging scan, such as a magnetic resonance imaging (MRI) or computed tomography (CT) scan.

-- Stop taking medications, such as blood thinners (warfarin) or nonsteroidal anti-inflammatory drugs (NSAIDs), that affect blood clotting.
+- Stop taking medications that affect blood clotting, such as blood thinners (anticoagulants) or nonsteroidal anti-inflammatory drugs (NSAIDs).

 - Use a bowel preparation (enema) before the procedure.